createcandle/configuration-files/boot/firmware/readme.txt

 candle_ssh.txt 			# Start SSH server at every boot.
-Login with username 'pi' and password 'smarthome'. candle_ssh_once.txt             # Start SSH server after the next reboot. emergency.txt 			# Booting is mostly halted, and SSH access is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
+Login with username 'pi' and password 'smarthome'. candle_ssh_once.txt             # Start SSH server after the next reboot. candle_rw_once.txt             # On the next reboot the system partition will be writable.
+On the reboot after that it will be restored to read-only. candle_rw_keep.txt             # After the next reboot the system partition will remain writeable until this file is removed (and another reboot) emergency.txt 			# Booting is mostly halted, and SSH access is activated. candle_emergency_backup.txt 	# If possible, creates an emergency backup which will be placed on the SD card as candle_emergency_backup.tar candle_kiosk.txt 		# The URL inside this file will be shown in the browser.
 If it's empty the kiosk browser will not load.